 As stated, the only real downside of Amazon’s service is its library size – it seems to fall far short of most of its competitors.
 However, depending on your taste and whether or not you NEED to listen to the hottest new tracks every week, this may be something you’re willing to give up in exchange for the long-term savings you’ll also enjoy.
 Amazon’s service is also unique in that it can be controlled via your voice if you have Amazon hardware in your home like an Echo.
 Amazon’s service works on all Android and iOS devices, as well as on Amazon Alexa devices, computers and the Amazon Fire TV.

 At the end of the day, it’s important to understand that there really is no “one size fits all” approach to finding the right streaming service – the services themselves are often as varied in terms of what they offer as musical tastes can be in the first place.
 If you’re already firmly entrenched in the Apple ecosystem, an option like Apple Music is likely the one for you.
 If you’re not, you may find something like Spotify or even Tidal more to your liking.
 This process is less about finding “the best” service and more about finding the best service for you personally based on the features and benefits that you receive in terms of the cost you’re willing to pay.
 If you go through your search with that mentality, you really can’t make an incorrect choice.

-Level-up any sound system in your home including your turntable, TV, computer, or Bluetooth speakers to experience unparalleled sound in any set-up.
+Level-up any sound system in your home by easily pairing to your turntable, TV, computer, or Bluetooth speakers to experience an unparalleled sound performance.